OpenTextCollections/opentextcollections.github.io/index.md

 - **Where were text collections published before?**

 There have not been good outlets for text collections in the past. *On this and other worlds* is a text collection from the Amazon published by Language Science Press in 2017.
-The International Journal of American Linguistics has TILA (Texts in the Indigenous Languages of the Americas) https://www.americanlinguistics.org/?page_id=1830, but these collections are not open access and only available as pdf.
-There is also the Native American Text Series https://press.uchicago.edu/ucp/books/series/NATAMX.html.

-TILP
+See the next question for other publications outlets where text collections have been published.

-- **How is OTC different from**
+- **How is OTC different from ...**
--- **...
+  - **...
 Pangloss?**
+    https://pangloss.cnrs.fr features some texts, but also a lot of other materials.
+When accessing materials about a certain languages, you cannot be sure what you will find.
+With OTC, you will know that you will find text collections.
--- **...
+  - **...
 TIPA?**
--- **...
-TILP?**
--- **...
-Chicagor?**
--- **...
-California?**
+  https://www.americanlinguistics.org/?page_id=1830 has texts in the languages of the Americas, but they are not open access nor available in a structured format.
+  - **...
+Texts in the Languages of the Pacific ?** https://www.langlxmelanesia.com/tilp has texts in a variety of languages from the Pacific.
+The text are free to download, but have no licence information.
+The texts are in pdf format only, which makes it difficult to do automated analyses
+  - **...
+UCP Native American Texts?**
+  https://press.uchicago.edu/ucp/books/series/NATAMX.html contains 12 volumes of legacy text collections published between 1976-1980.
+The texts are in pdf format only, which makes it difficult to do automated analyses  Access has to be purchased.
+  - **...
+Publications of the Survey of California and Other Indian Languages?** https://escholarship.org/uc/bling_survey has some freely accessible texts in pdf format.
+The texts are in pdf format only, which makes it difficult to do automated analyses
--- **...
-Mexico?**
+  - **...
+Tlalocan?**
+  https://revistas-filologicas.unam.mx/tlalocan/index.php/tl contains texts in a variety of formats.
+The texts are freely accessible.
+They seem to contain only a full translation into Spanish/English, not a sentence-by-sentence translation or interlinear morpheme glossing.

 - **What standards do the collections adhere to?**